Ed1123/100-days-of-code/log.md

 ### Day 1: January 15, 2020 (WhatsappWeb send when typing)

 **Today's Progress**: I worked in yesterday's code improving it with online sources.
 I learned more about web, but it is definitely not my strenght.
-I also commit the code to Github and add a little game I did some time ago to improve it as a part of this challege.
+I also commit the code to Github and add a little game I did some time ago to it as a part of this challege.

 **Thoughts:** Feeling great with a lot of energy to keep working on this.
 A little bit nervous about the problems it may have in the future, but it's manageble.